+U.S. Court of Federal Claims.
 Fannie Mae is a nominal defendant in two actions filed against the United States in the U.S. Court of Federal Claims: Fisher v.
 United States of America, filed on December 2, 2013, and Rafter v.
 United States of America, filed on August 14, 2014.
 Plaintiffs in these cases allege that the net worth sweep dividend provisions of the senior preferred stock that were implemented pursuant to the August 2012 amendment to the senior preferred stock purchase agreement constitute a taking of Fannie Mae's property without just compensation in violation of the U.S. Constitution.
-The Fisher plaintiffs are pursuing this claim derivatively on behalf of Fannie Mae, while the Rafter plaintiffs are pursuing the claim directly against the United States.
+The Fisher plaintiffs are pursuing this claim derivatively on behalf of Fannie Mae, while the Rafter plaintiffs are pursing the claim directly against the United States.
 Plaintiffs in Rafter also allege a derivative claim that the government breached an implied contract with Fannie Mae's Board of Directors by implementing the net worth sweep dividend provisions.
 Plaintiffs in Fisher request just compensation to Fannie Mae in an unspecified amount.
 Plaintiffs in Rafter seek just compensation for themselves on their constitutional claim and payment of damages to Fannie Mae on their derivative claim for breach of an implied contract.
 The United States filed a motion to dismiss the Fisher case on January 23, 2014; however, the court has stayed proceedings in this case until discovery in a related case, Fairholme Funds v.
-United States, is complete and the court sets a date for the Fairholme Funds plaintiffs to respond to the government's motion to dismiss filed in that case.
-In the Rafter case, the court has ordered the government to file a response to the complaint within sixty days after discovery is complete in the Fairholme Funds case.
+United States, is complete.
+The plaintiffs in Fisher, Rafter and the other cases pending before the court have 45 days after completion of discovery in Fairholme Funds to file amended complaints.
+The United States must file an omnibus motion to dismiss all cases within 120 days after the deadline for filing amended complaints.

+District of Delaware.
 Fannie Mae is also a nominal defendant in a case filed against FHFA and Treasury in the U.S. District Court for the District of Delaware: Jacobs v.
 FHFA, filed on August 17, 2015.
 The plaintiffs allege that the net worth sweep dividend provisions of the senior preferred stock that were implemented pursuant to the August 2012 amendments to the agreements violate Delaware law.
 The plaintiffs are pursuing this claim derivatively on behalf of Fannie Mae and directly against the government.
 The plaintiffs amended their complaint on March 16, 2017 to add unjust enrichment claims against FHFA and Treasury.
 The defendants filed motions to dismiss on April 17, 2017.

+Delaware State Court Action.
 On March 14, 2016, Timothy Pagliara filed a lawsuit against Fannie Mae in the Delaware Court of Chancery: Pagliara v.
 Federal National Mortgage Association.
-The plaintiff owns Fannie Mae preferred stock and seeks access to Fannie Mae's books and records under a provision of Delaware state law.
-The plaintiff alleges that he is entitled to inspect Fannie Mae's books and records in order to investigate potential breaches of duties to stockholders related to the net worth sweep dividend provisions of the senior preferred stock that were implemented pursuant to the August 2012 amendment to the senior preferred stock purchase agreement, as well as Fannie Mae's involvement in the common securitization platform, Common Securitization Solutions, LLC, and the Single Security Initiative.
-On March 25, 2016, Fannie Mae and FHFA removed the case to the U.S. District Court for the District of Delaware.
-On July 18, 2016, FHFA filed a motion to substitute itself for the plaintiff.
-On March 8, 2017, the case was remanded to the Delaware Court of Chancery.
+The plaintiff owns Fannie Mae preferred stock and sought access to Fannie Mae's books and records under a provision of Delaware state law.
+The plaintiff alleged that he is entitled to inspect Fannie Mae's books and records in order to investigate potential breaches of duties to stockholders related to the net worth sweep dividend provisions of the senior preferred stock that were implemented pursuant to the August 2012 amendment to the senior preferred stock purchase agreement, as well as Fannie Mae's involvement in the common securitization platform, Common Securitization

+Solutions, LLC, and the Single Security Initiative.
 On March 31, 2017, Fannie Mae filed a motion to dismiss, or in the alternative, for FHFA to substitute itself as plaintiff.
+On May 31, 2017, the court granted Fannie Mae's motion to dismiss the case.
+The plaintiff did not file a notice of appeal.